Find out more about applying to join Team BCHC.

 Job overview

-This is a unique and challenging post within the Rehabilitation Division of BCHC.
-It is an exciting opportunity for a qualified HCPC registered Occupational Therapist with relevant rehabilitation experience to work across the multidisciplinary teams to provide high-quality assessment and interventions both in hospital and community settings.
-The clinical input will vary depending on service demands, and you will support areas with vacancies, maternity leave, with increased demand or a need to achieve activity targets.
+This is a unique and challenging post within the Rehabilitation Division of Birmingham Community Healthcare NHS Foundation Trust.
+It is an exciting opportunity for a qualified HCPC registered Occupational Therapist with relevant rehabilitation experience to work across the multidisciplinary teams to provide high quality assessment and interventions both in hospital and community settings.
+The clinical input will vary depending on service demands and you will support areas with vacancies, maternity leave, with increased demand or a need to achieve activity targets.
+We recognize the importance of being part of a team and intend each person to deliver a service consistently to one or two teams for a defined period of time.

 The services are based at: